Manford Family Residence

 This unassuming house at 33-23 171st Street in Flushing was the longtime home of Jeanne Manford (1920-2013) and Jules Manford (1919-1982) – important early allies of the LGBT community – and their children, beginning in the 1950s.
 Their son Morty Manford (1950-1992) was a veteran of the 1969 Stonewall uprising, an LGBT rights activist, and one-time president of the Gay Activists Alliance (GAA).

 Jeanne, a Jewish native of Queens, was a schoolteacher at nearby Public School (P.S.)
-32. She first garnered public attention in April 1972 after writing a letter to the editor of the New York Post about her outrage at the police for not protecting her gay son when he was beaten during a GAA “zap” at the Hilton Hotel in Manhattan.
+32. She first garnered public attention in April 1972 after writing a letter to the editor of the New York Post about her outrage at the police for not protecting gay activists when they were beaten during a GAA “zap” at the Hilton Hotel in Manhattan.
 The letter sparked discussion about anti-gay violence and including a striking statement for its time:

 Two months later, Jeanne walked alongside Morty in the Christopher Street Liberation Day March (today’s Pride March).
 In an iconic photo, Jeanne holds a sign that reads, “Parents of Gays: Unite in Support for our Children.”
 This action was particularly extraordinary at the time since the vast majority of people still clung to many negative perceptions about the LGBT community.
 It was not until a year later, for example, that the American Psychiatric Association finally removed homosexuality from its list of mental disorders.
 In a 1989 interview with historian Eric Marcus, Morty stressed the importance of his mother’s involvement in that march: